ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Introduction

-Inspired by the observation, we introduce Prompt Spectrum Space $\STIspace$ (see Fig.~\ref{fig:intro}(c)), an expanded conditioning space of $\TIspace$ that provides a new insight on the diffusion generation process from the perspective of \textit{steps}.
-Instead of treating all diffusion steps as a whole, we consider several groups of consecutive steps as different generation stages.
+Inspired by this observation, we introduce Prompt Spectrum Space $\STIspace$ (see Fig.~\ref{fig:intro}(c)), an expanded conditioning space of $\TIspace$ that provides a new insight on the diffusion generation process from the perspective of \textit{steps}.
+Instead of treating all diffusion steps as a whole, we consider several groups of consecutive steps as different generation \textit{stages}.
 Each stage corresponds to a unique textual condition $p_i$.
-We further propose a novel textual inversion method called Prompt Spectrum Inversion (\sysname), which learns token embeddings $P$ in $\STIspace$ from a single image.
+We further propose a novel inversion and condition method \sysname, which learns token embeddings $P$ in $\STIspace$ from a single image.
 Unlike previous methods that consider the concept or image as a whole, \sysname provides a new way to represent an image in the perspective of frequency, which improves flexibility and editability.
 Various visual attributes can be separated from $P$, enabling attribute-aware generation.
-Specifically, we group the textual token embeddings $p_i$ into three classes: material/style (high-frequency), content (medium-frequency), and layout (low-frequency).
-By replacing them with embeddings of other images, we can achieve attribute transfer, as shown in the \engordnumber{2} row of Fig.~\ref{fig:teaser}. \sysname can transfer multiple attributes from a personalized image, including material, style, content, and layout, to new images.
-Compared to previous personalization approachs, our method offers greater transferability of diverse image visual attributes.
+Specifically, we group the textual token embeddings $p_i$ into three classes, \ie, material/style (high-frequency), content (medium-frequency), and layout (low-frequency).
+By replacing them with embeddings of other images, we can achieve attribute transfer, as shown in the \engordnumber{2} row of Fig.~\ref{fig:teaser}.
+Compared to previous personalization approaches, \sysname offers better transferability of diverse image visual attributes.
 Notably, in the context of attribute-aware image-to-text generation tasks, \sysname demonstrates superior editability and fidelity, achieving results that were previously difficult to obtain, as shown in the \engordnumber{3} row of Fig.~\ref{fig:teaser}.
-Figs.~\ref{fig:intro}(b) and \ref{fig:intro}(d) show the differences between the standard personalization method Textual Inversion~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth} and \sysname applying to material controlling tasks.
+Figs.~\ref{fig:intro}(b) and \ref{fig:intro}(d) show the differences between different personalization methods applying to material controlling tasks, including Textual Inversion~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth}, and our \sysname.
 Textual Inversion loses most of the fidelity.
-Due to the lack of separation of content and material, DreamBooth tends to generate cat-like objects in each image. \sysname separates the content and material in the learning and conditioning process and can generate a new image that is little related to the content of the reference image.
+Due to the lack of separation of content and material, DreamBooth tends to generate cat-like objects in each image. \sysname separates content and material in the learning and conditioning process and can generate a new image that is only loosely related to the content of the reference image.
 Extensive experiments and evaluations demonstrate the effectiveness of $\STIspace$ and \sysname.
-Our contributions are: \begin{itemize} \item We introduce a novel prompt spectrum Space $\STIspace$ that enables the disentanglement of visual attributes from a single image.
-We also reveal that the diffusion model's generation process is dependent on the image signal frequency. \item We present Prompt Spectrum Inversion method (\sysname), a novel image representation method that offers better controllability and flexibility when processing image visual attributes. \item Experimental results demonstrate the effectiveness of \sysname in various attribute-aware image generation tasks. \end{itemize}